rcalli/rcalli/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on uni projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning angular and spring
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anything, i want to learn
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ways to correctly use github and git
-- 💬 Ask me about ...
+- 💬 Ask me about anything, idk
-- 📫 How to reach me: ...
+- 📫 How to reach me: calliventura3@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i tend to forget simple stuff
 -->

+- 🔭 I’m currently working on uni projects
+- 🌱 I’m currently learning angular and spring
+- 👯 I’m looking to collaborate on anything, i want to learn
+- 🤔 I’m looking for help with ways to correctly use github and git
+- 💬 Ask me about anything, idk
+- 📫 How to reach me: calliventura3@gmail.com
+- ⚡ Fun fact: i tend to forget simple stuff